Background and context

 Data from other sources can also be used to supplement or fill gaps left by missing survey data.
 For example, researchers can use observational methods to collect data, such as monitoring behaviors, observing interpersonal interactions, collecting passive data using sensors and geolocation, and collecting social media and digital trace data.
 Researchers may also link administrative data from private, federal, state, and program sources into their studies to augment missing data.
 Finally, many analytic techniques are available to measure and mitigate the impact of missing data on survey estimates, assess nonresponse bias, and adjust estimates for nonresponse.
 However, each of these strategies is associated with specific underlying assumptions, trade-offs, and limitations that researchers should carefully consider.

-The 2023 OPRE Methods Meeting will convene researchers, evaluators, federal staff, and others working in human services research to address nonresponse in survey data.
-Experts in the field will discuss the reasons behind declining survey response rates and the potential for increased nonresponse bias before discussing the implications for human services research, programmatic decisions, and policy decision-making.
-Meeting presenters will also address research design strategies to reduce nonresponse and mitigate the impact of missing data on resulting estimates.
-They will also explore the use of other data sources to supplement and minimize the risk of missing data on surveys.
+The 2023 OPRE Methods Meeting convened researchers, evaluators, federal staff, and others working in human services research to address nonresponse in survey data.
+Experts in the field discussed the reasons behind declining survey response rates and the potential for increased nonresponse bias before discussing the implications for human services research, programmatic decisions, and policy decision-making.
+Meeting presenters also addressed research design strategies to reduce nonresponse and mitigate the impact of missing data on resulting estimates.
+They also explored the use of other data sources to supplement and minimize the risk of missing data on surveys.

 Meeting Topics and Goals

-The meeting will include presentations and discussions on the following questions:
+The meeting included presentations and discussions on the following questions:

 [1] Office of Survey Methods Research.
 (2022).
 Household and establishment survey response rates.
 U.S. Bureau of Labor Statistics. https://www.bls.gov/osmr/response-rates/home.htm